OIDC

 kubectl plugin

-To handle the auth part automaticly you need an plugin for kubectl. this can be found here: int128/kubelogin
+To handle the auth part, automatically you need a plugin for kubectl.
+This can be found here: int128/kubelogin

-Hint: There is an kubectl plugin manager: krew this could be usefull if you handle more than one plugin.
+Hint: There is an kubectl plugin manager: krew this could be useful if you handle more than one plugin.

 kubeconf